systemd/mkosi/mkosi.md

   normally run during the source build process.
 Note that this option has no effect unless the `mkosi.build` build script honors it.

-`CacheDirectory=`, `--cache-dir=`

-: Takes a path to a directory to use as package cache for the distribution package manager used.
-If this option is not used, but a `mkosi.cache/` directory is found in the local directory it is automatically used for this purpose.
-The directory configured this way is mounted into both the development and the final image while the package manager is running.

 `BaseTrees=`, `--base-tree=`

 : Takes a colon separated pair of directories to use as base images.
 When